jcsaenzcarrasco/FunSeqSet/README.md

 > cabal install edisoncore

-both accesible from the library repository Hackage.
+both accesible from the [Hackage library repository] at (http://hackage.haskell.org/package/random-1.1) and (https://hackage.haskell.org/package/EdisonCore-1.3.2.1) respectively.

 Now, we are ready to compile our first module.
 We will show the *heap* version but the correspoding *set* is easily mirrored